netfab/GLogiK/README.md

 D-Bus support is required to build and run desktop binaries.

-Users who wants to run the GLogiKs desktop service must be in the glogiks group (or whatever is defined with the above option).
+Users who wants to run the GLogiKs desktop service must be in the following groups :
+ * glogiks (or whatever is defined with the above option)
+ * input (to gain write access to /dev/uinput)